WookeyKim95/clone_StarbucksKorea/README.md

 [contents](https://wookeykim95.github.io/project/2022/02/27/project-clone_starbucks_4.html)

-2022-02-28 : fixed, misprint<br/>
+2022-02-28 : fixed, misprint and made a new branch(signin)<br/>

-such as herf -> href and some links
+such as herf -> href and some links<br/>

+2022-03-01 : added sign in page